 Ranger-Guided Hiking Tours

 Lower Vine Ranch is usually closed to the public.
 However, occasional ranger-guided hikes are given.
 Each hike is limited to 7 or 15 people, depending on staffing.
-Lower Vine Ranch Hikes will be offered approximately one or two times weekly between December 31, 2014 and April 11, 2015.
+Lower Vine Ranch Hikes will be offered when staffing is available for the 2017 Spring season.

-Ranger-guided hiking tours to Lower Vine Ranch are often fully booked in advance.
-Go to www.recreation.gov or call 1-877-444-6777 to purchase advance tickets.
+Ranger-guided hiking tours to Lower Vine Ranch must be booked in advance.
+Go to www.recreation.gov or call 1-877-444-6777 to purchase tickets.
+Tickets cannot be purchased at the park or on the day of the event.

 Tours will last approximately 2½ hours and involves a two-mile walk roundtrip over a graded dirt road.
 This tour is not wheelchair accessible and not recommended for those with difficulty walking.